Skip to content

 • Assist in the closing and opening of the IBC Fitness Center.

-Graduate Assistant, Career Center
+Graduate Assistant, Career Center (Half-Time)

 The Graduate Assistant for the Career Center focuses on Employment and Career Coaching assists with logistics and management of all on-campus student employment or virtual recruiting activities managed through Handshake.
 The GA will work to make on-campus student employment a meaningful learning and development experience considered a high-impact practice to aid in retention as well as update the database with employer relations touchpoints.
 The GA will help with outreach to ensure any employer engagement opportunities are promoted to faculty and students.